wenzhixin/bootstrap-table/site/docs/extensions/filter-control.md

 - **Detail:**

   Set to `true` to allow searching multiple values at once.
-  The values will be splitted by a delimiter, see option `filterControlMultipleSearchDelimiter`.
+  The values will be split by a delimiter, see option `filterControlMultipleSearchDelimiter`.

 - **Default:** `false`